daadiity/LostorFound/README.md

 It is a basic map which works on dijkstra's algorithm .
 A common algo for finding shortes path in a graph .
-In frontend i am using react leaflet library mapping library .
+In frontend i am using react leaflet  mapping library .
 So the user gives source and desitnation as input and we can get latitude and longitudes of source and destination form those in backend i used osm ' overpass api for getting all the roads in a recatngular grid which uses starting and ending points as a diagonal , now we calculate the shortest path using our algo